 It is a common assumption that “The Closer” and its success is what lured Academy Award-winner Holly Hunter to television.
 She tells SheKnows, the pull actually came from across the spectrum of TV’s new Golden Age.

-Saving TVHolly Hunter tells SheKnows that the programs that inspired her to tackle the small screen actually arrived prior to Kyra donning her famous black bag.
+Holly Hunter tells SheKnows that the programs that inspired her to tackle the small screen actually arrived prior to Kyra donning her famous black bag.

-You've got a friendWhen it came to morphing from film to television actress, she turned to a friend who has also straddled both worlds.
+When it came to morphing from film to television actress, she turned to a friend who has also straddled both worlds.
 “I called Dylan McDermott who’d done ‘The Practice.’
 I called Dylan

 “I was asking him what I’ve never asked an actor before: ‘How do you memorize all those lines?'”
 Suddenly that was a pertinent question for the first time in my career.
 What

 It’s not going to fail you like you’re afraid of.
 You know, he was right.
 He was right.
 It has fear inside you all the time.
 You only have two days to memorize a script and then

 Hunter memorizes 25 pages a day and that keeps her on pace to secure the entire season’s dialogue and allow the necessary time all actors require for inflection and character building.

 Over the years, a presence that has been hard to miss in many of Hunter’s films is location.
 The manner in which the locale plays a character is a constant.
 Can you imagine “Raising

 On “Saving Grace” the Oklahoma City bombing plays heavily, and thus too, does its Midwest locale.